 You can also post Stories.
 Stories appear at the top of your friends’ feeds and appear there for only 24 hours.
 If you want to keep your Stories discrete, you can send them only to select friends or curated groups.

-You can edit your pictures with text, drawing, and other special effects, much like Snapchat.
+You can edit your pictures with text, drawings, and other special effects, much like Snapchat.

 My goal in this article is to show you how to get followers, not teach you how to use every feature.

-Still, it’s important to be aware of these features, because you’re going to be using them as you grow your audience by the thousands per week.
+Still, it’s important to be aware of these features, because you’re going to be using them to increase Instagram followers as you grow your audience by the thousands each week.